 Dr. Sewell received his Ph.D. in Psychology from Emory University (Atlanta), and his M.S. and B.S. in Psychology from the University of Louisiana (Lafayette).
 In addition to his academic work, Dr. Sewell continues to pursue the role of the scholar-practitioner in higher education as well as writing and presenting on this topic.
 As an avid scholar-practitioner, Dr. Sewell also serves as a co-founder and member of the Worldwide Network for Gender Empowerment (WNGE).
 WNGE began in 2002 and has grown into a global network of social activists and researchers committed to gender equality and improving the status of women.
 The work of WNGE’s members ranges from village level projects to improve girls' education, to national efforts to improve the status of health care providers, to international efforts to help victims of natural and man-made disasters recover from trauma and build resilience.

 Located in San Francisco, California and Seattle, Washington, Saybrook University is the world’s premier institution for humanistic scholarship and research.
-Saybrook offers advanced degrees in psychology, mind-body medicine, organizational systems, leadership, and human science.
+Saybrook offers advanced degrees in psychology, mind-body medicine, organizational systems, and leadership.
 For 40 years, Saybrook has empowered students to find their life’s work and achieve their full potential.
 Saybrook’s programs are deeply rooted in the humanistic tradition and a commitment to help students develop as whole people – mind, body, and spirit.
 Saybrook University is accredited by the Western Association of Schools and Colleges (WASC).
 It is also authorized by the Washington Higher Education Coordinating Board and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree Authorization Act.